 Gotta respect the neighbors if we want to keep hosting this Smith Rock event!

-- 9:00 AM: Stewardship Project at Smith Rock State Park with Mazamas
+9:00 AM – Stewardship Project at Smith Rock State Park

+Clinic topics range from introductory to advanced.
 Learning from those that are masters at their craft can seriously benefit your climbing.
 Take your climbing to a new level by signing up for a climbing clinic taught by professional climbers and local guides from Chockstone Climbing Guides!
-Climbers of all abilities are welcome, though basic climbing knowledge and proficiency is expected.
+These clinics are open and welcoming to all.

 Personal Equipment Needed: Personal climbing equipment including shoes, harness, chalk, helmet, personal anchor and belay/rappel equipment, hiking shoes, lunch/calories, hydration, and appropriate clothing for climbing.